Volkswagen Multivan Review 2025: Price, specs & boot space

 With light steering and a relatively tight turning circle, the Volkswagen Multivan isn't going to make your palms sweaty as you thread it down a narrow side street.
 It's slightly lower than the old Volkswagen Caravelle, too, meaning – in theory – you're less likely to be turned away from multistorey car parks.
 A 360-degree camera system comes in very handy when squeezing the Multivan into a tight space.
 Sliding side doors help with loading kids, too.

 The Volkswagen Multivan is every bit as spacious as you'd expect from a car that is definitely not a van but is as big as a Transit.
-It's actually quite clever how configurable the cabin is – you can have up to seven seats, while they be moved about (or removed entirely) at your whim.
+It's actually quite clever how configurable the cabin is – you can have up to seven seats, which they be moved about (or removed entirely) at your whim.
 This means you can even have the rear seats facing each other, if you like, although they don't twizzle around like they used to in the Volkswagen Caravelle.

 Looking for a used car for sale?
 We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of VW Multivans for sale.
 If you're looking for the Multivan's predecessor, you need our Volkswagen Caravelle review.

 We reckon the Volkswagen Multivan will appeal to quite a wide audience.
 You might be a rapidly growing family that needs something more versatile than a Nissan Qashqai, a tradesperson who needs to carry passengers at the weekend, or just a mountain bike enthusiast who doesn't want the faff of a roof rack.
-Its improved road manners (compared to the Volkswagen Caravelle) means it's easier than ever to recommend.
+Its improved road manners (compared to the Volkswagen Caravelle) mean it's easier than ever to recommend.

 The plug-in hybrid makes a lot of sense on paper, but a lot of buyers will find it's not worth the additional outlay.
 It's thirsty when not fully charged, while the weight of the batteries means it's not as comfortable to drive as other models.